Top 15 Flatbed Trucking Companies to Ship With in 2025 (& How to Choose)

 Prime Inc.

-Serving all sections of the U.S. and part of Canada, Prime is mostly known for its massive refrigerated transportation division.
-That said, Prime also operates a respectable fleet of open-deck trailers.
-One of the largest companies on this list, Prime generated more than $2.8 billion accross its business units in 2023.
+Serving all sections of the U.S. and part of Canada, Prime is known for its massive refrigerated transportation division, but it also operates a respectable fleet of open-deck trailers.
+One of the largest companies on this list, Prime generated more than $2.5 billion across all its business units in 2024.

 • Founded Date: 1970